KeplerGO/kadenza/README.md

 The primary motivation for creating this tool is to enable the K2 Campaign 9 microlensing science team to use the raw spacecraft data to identify microlensing events as soon as possible.
+It also enables access to the dithering data which was obtained during the original comissioning of the Kepler mission.
-Most other users of Kepler/K2 data will not require this tool, because it does *not* produce properly calibrated files.
+Most users of Kepler/K2 data will not require this tool however, because it does ***not*** produce properly calibrated files.

 Kadenza can be used both as a command-line tool or using its Python API.